-This Annual Report on Form 10-K does not include a report of management's assessment regarding internal control over financial reporting or an attestation report of the Company's independent registered accounting firm due to a transition period established by rules of the SEC for newly public companies.
-In addition, we are an emerging growth company, as defined under the JOBS Act, and are subject to reduced public company reporting requirements.
+This Annual Report on Form 10-K does not include an attestation report of the Company's independent registered accounting firm as we are an emerging growth company, as defined under the JOBS Act, and are subject to reduced public company reporting requirements.
 The JOBS Act provides that an emerging growth company is not required to have the effectiveness of the Company's internal control over financial reporting audited by its external auditors for as long as the Company is deemed to be an emerging growth company.